 Put something specific about that person (a problem or a need).

 Virtual selling has changed.
 But it can also be a game-changer for you and your sales team, especially if you don’t believe the myths.
-In fact, if executed properly, virtual sales can increase your closing rates and improve your personal relationships.
+In fact, if executed properly, virtual sales can shorten your sales cycle, increase your closing rates, and improve your personal relationships.
 Plus, adopting virtual sales techniques will help you evolve and stay ahead of the marketplace.